gabrielmxavier/gabrielmxavier/README.md

-## Exploring new technologies and developing small projects to get experience.
+**Exploring new technologies and developing small projects to get experience.
+Check it out some of my Projects.**

 <a href="https://gabrielmxavier.github.io/OmniFood/">
   <img height="80" src="https://github.com/gabrielmxavier/gabrielmxavier/blob/main/src/omnifood.png">
 <a/>